 Approves the content of ROP documents necessary to carry out assigned program functions.

-Confirms that a ROP document meets the requirements of this IMC prior to signing the document issuing form (Exhibit A).
+Confirms that a ROP document meets the requirements of this IMC prior to signing the document issuing form (Exhibit 2A).

 04.05 Chief, Reactor Security Oversight Branch (RSOB), NSIR .